Jewellery Quarter: Origins

 Despite the residential composition of the area, manufacturing businesses were starting to establish a presence there.
 The growth of industry into this area was aided by the establishment of the Birmingham Assay Office in 1773, which was petitioned for by Boulton and other industrialists.
 The Birmingham and Fazeley Canal was constructed through the south of the area and was completed in 1789, providing a better form of transportation for goods manufactured in the area and the delivery of materials to the area.

 Upon the completion of the canal, Newhall Street was extended towards it.
 As the middle classes moved out the area, large factories and workshops were constructed in their place for the goldsmiths and silversmiths.
 The main gold products being produced at the time were keys, seals and watch chains whilst silversmiths manufactured buckles and comb ornaments using imitation stones.
 Despite buckles going out of fashion in society, the industry prospered.
 Jewellery was produced mainly in small workshops, contrasting with the large factories and mills that were constructed in England at the time.

 The Colmore family realised the potential that came about as a result of the construction of the canals and in 1809, Caroline Colmore had a canal arm constructed from the Birmingham and Fazeley Canal to a basin off George Street to promote industrial development in the area.
 This was known as Miss Colmore's Canal, although was later named Whitmore's Arm.

 The number of jewellers in the area reduced significantly in the 1820s as a result of economic problems in the 1820s and many jewellers were made redundant as firms decreased in size to survive.
 The effects were felt for the following ten years and Hockley only developed as a distinct "quarter" at the centre of the city's jewellery industry after the mid-1830s.

 Growth

 The Jewellery Quarter's output surpassed that of the jewellery trade in nearby Derby and the products manufactured in the Quarter also improved in quality.

 The jewellery trade in Edinburgh also declined and by the end of the 19th century, the middle classes in London depended more on the supply of jewellery from Birmingham than from their own city.
-It is believed that by 1850, half of the gold and silverware products on sale in London jewellery shops had been produced in Birmingham, although there is no definitive data as many shopowners would not voluntarily admit where the product was manufactured.
+It is believed that by 1850, half of the gold and silverware products on sale in London jewellery shops had been produced in Birmingham, although there is no definitive data as many shop-owners would not voluntarily admit where the product was manufactured.

 The Quarter made a large proportion of the British Empire's fine jewellery.
 Most jewellers still worked in small workshops that would employ between five and fifty people.
 Nine out of ten master jewellers were originally workmen.